joncampbell123/dosbox-x/README.md

-The DOSBox-X project is also helped by its other developers and contributors such as Wengier, aybe, Allofich, and rderooy, who have done significant work to improve the DOSBox-X project, including creating the documentation and porting code from other projects.
+The DOSBox-X project is also helped by its other developers and contributors such as Wengier, aybe, Allofich, and rderooy, who have done significant work to improve the DOSBox-X project, including adding new features, fixing bugs, creating the documentation, maintaining the website, and porting code from other projects.

 See also the [CREDITS](CREDITS.md) page for crediting of the source code.